 1. Developing a robust target-setting framework

-One of the challenges in net-zero investing is to develop robust and meaningful targets and understand the drivers behind any progress made towards these targets.
-Decarbonisation progress needs to be tracked against net zero 2050 emissions pathway — this means around 40-50% emission reduction by 2030.
-The Net Zero Asset Owner Alliance target-setting protocol suggests an emissions reduction target of 16-29% by 2025, either using absolute or intensity carbon metrics — the latter normalizes absolute emissions; for example, by dividing emissions by revenue or fund value.
-Using intensity metrics for decarbonization targets is useful for comparison purposes, but needs to be interpreted carefully.
-The carbon intensity metric could fall due to changes in the denominator (e.g., revenue increasing) even if absolute emissions go up.
+One of the challenges in net zero investing is to develop robust and meaningful targets and understand the drivers behind any progress made towards these targets.
+Decarbonisation progress needs to be tracked against net zero 2050 emissions pathway– that means around 40-50% emission reduction by 2030.
+The Net Zero Asset Owner Alliance target-setting protocol suggests an emissions reduction target of 16-29% by 2025, either using absolute or intensity carbon metrics – the latter normalises absolute emissions; for example, by dividing emissions by revenue or fund value.
+Using intensity metrics for decarbonisation targets is useful for comparison purposes, but needs to be interpreted carefully.
+The carbon intensity metric could fall due to changes in the denominator (e.g. revenue increasing) even if absolute emissions go up.

 It is also important to carefully assess appropriate targets at portfolio, country, sector and firm level.
-At sector level, mitigation costs and available technologies can differ significantly and this impacts optimal decarbonization pathways.
-For example, what is appropriate for power generation where cost-competitive renewables can drive decarbonization would not be appropriate for long-range transportation such as shipping.
-There is also a geographic dimension to consider as developed market economies ought to be decarbonizing more quickly than most emerging market economies, even along a net zero pathway.
+At sector level, mitigation costs and available technologies can differ significantly and this impacts optimal decarbonisation pathways.
+For example, what is appropriate for power generation where cost competitive renewables can drive decarbonisation would not be appropriate for long-range transportation such as shipping.
+There is also a geographic dimension to consider as developed market economies ought to be decarbonising more quickly than most emerging market economies, even along a net zero pathway.
 When it comes to corporate net zero targets, we explore how to assess their credibility in our article 'Net zero – idle promises?’.

 2. Take a forward-looking view